Ivan Pulinkala Provost and Senior Vice President for Academic Affairs and Professor of Dance

 Berry has performed with Ballet Arkansas, Oklahoma Festival Ballet and the Alex Spitzer Dance Company.
 She has studied with such notable teachers such as Dennis Marshall, Dennis Poole, Robert Weiss, David Howard, Alonzo King, Jean-Pierre Bonnefoux, Patricia McBride, Bill Evans and Miguel Terekhov.
 She has danced in The Nutcracker, Giselle, Gaite Parisienne, Carmina Burina, The Sleeping Beauty, Postmark Graceland and Serenade among other original works.

-Dual Appointment - Part Time Faculty
+Dual Appointment - GA State - Part-Time Faculty

 Anna Dunn has worked as the DeKalb School of the Arts' Ballet Mistress since 2006.
 In addition to her teaching responsibilities, Ms. Dunn directs the school's annual Nutcracker in a Nutshell and the Spring Ballet.
 She has set excerpts of several classic works on DSA's students including Coppelia, Paquita, Sleeping Beauty, Swan Lake, La Bayadere, Cinderella, The Firebird, and Raymunda.
 She also serves the school as the Community Arts Liaison connecting DSA with opportunities in the broader community and working with students and staff to advocate for the arts.